nccgroup/sobelow/README.md

 The `details` option takes a single module:

     $ mix sobelow -d Config.CSRF

+The `exit` option accepts a confidence threshold (low, medium, or high), and will return a non-zero exit status above that threshold.

+    $ mix sobelow --exit Low

 ## False Positives
 Sobelow favors over-reporting versus under-reporting.
 As such,